 A vast education of the classical styles is very important since it gives the means to quicken the comprehension of Music.
 Moreover, a good teacher will also guide, explain and pass on an oral tradition of infinitely small musical nuances that no text can ever give.

 Musical ideas must have a strong musical identity in all their parts.
 Harmony, above all, conveys the emotional depth of a work.
 For a musical idea to be unique it must have the right balance of harmony with possible melody, counterpoint, rhythm, orchestration and colour.
 Too much repetition or too much diversification, which in the end gives the same impression to the listener, can lead to boredom.
-Again, the right balance of well-defined principal and secondary musical ideas (which derive from the former, but are at the same time contrasting and have their own strong identity) develop into unique small structures and, again, the right balance of small structures develops into a unique form.
+Again, the right balance of well-defined principal and secondary musical ideas (which derive from the former, but are at the same time contrasting and have their own strong identity) develop into unique small structures and, again, the right balance of small structures develops into larger ones and eventually into an unique form.
 Even secondary passages must have a strong identity and always aim for the highest quality.
-Balance is not a purely conscious calculation but is that particular equilibrium between right conscious and subconscious choices.
+Balance is not a purely conscious calculation but is that particular equilibrium between the right conscious and subconscious choices.

 In other words, the only important attitude is to follow one’s personal intuition without fear, always trying to be true to oneself.